-A problem with doing well with an investment is that the Internal Revenue Service is usually waiting with its hand out at the end of the transaction, expecting its share in taxes.
+One problem with doing well with an investment is that the Internal Revenue Service is usually waiting with its hand out at the end of the transaction, expecting its share in taxes.
 Capital gains taxes come due when you sell an asset for more than the money you have invested in it.
-The IRS wants 15 percent of your gain as of 2013 – and 20 percent if you earn more than $400,000.
-You can avoid taking a significant tax hit with some planning, however.
+The IRS wants 15 percent of your gain if you are married filing jointly, and have taxable income between $77,200 - $479,000.
+If you earn more than $479,000 as a jointly filing couple, you can expect to pay 20 percent tax on your long-term capital gains.
+You can, however, avoid taking a significant tax hit with some planning.

 Section 1031 Exchange

 If you're not looking to take cash out of your rental property, you can simply roll one investment into another in a 1031 exchange to avoid paying capital gains tax.
 The IRS allows you to sell one investment and reinvest the proceeds without taxation.
 The swap must be a "like-kind" exchange, but the IRS is relatively lenient about this with regard to real estate.